owncloud/ocis/services/thumbnails/README.md

 ## Thumbnail Target File Types

 Thumbnails can either be generated as `png`, `jpg` or `gif` files.
 These types are hardcoded and no other types can be requested.
-A requestor like another service or a client can request one of the avialable types to be generated.
-If more than one type is required, each type must be requested individaully.
+A requestor, like another service or a client, can request one of the available types to be generated.
+If more than one type is required, each type must be requested individually.

 ## Thumbnail Resolution

 Various resolutions can be defined via `THUMBNAILS_RESOLUTIONS`.
 A requestor can request any arbitrary resolution and the thumbnail service will use the one closest to the requested resolution.
-If more than one resolution is required, each resolution must be requested individaully.
+If more than one resolution is required, each resolution must be requested individually.

 **Example:**